cryoxero/cryptocrush/README.md

 ## Footnotes

-At this point the project is complete in my eyes, it was a test project and nothing more
+### At this point the project is complete in my eyes, it was a test project and nothing more

-If you like to use it feel free to fork and improve it
+### If you like to use it feel free to fork and improve it

+### the CSS is designed by AI, I hate doing CSS

 CryoXero out...